FAQ

 Q: Do I need to submit a sample aid offer in order to have my commitment recognized by the CCT?

-A: Submitting an aid offer is optional at this time.
-However, we encourage schools to submit one so we can confidentiality review it and work with a school if it doesn’t meet the principles and standards.
-In the future, we are likely to designate which schools have submitted an aid offer and which schools haven’t as a way to maintain the reputation of the overall initiative.
+A: Yes, we encourage schools to submit their aid offer so we can confidentiality review it and work with a school if it doesn’t meet the principles and standards.

 Q: Who will see my aid offer if I submit?
 What’s the review process like?